thrasosc/simeioseis/README.md

 # Simeioseis

-A Typst template for clean, academic notes.
+Academic notes template for Typst

 ## Installation
 To install locally on macOS: